-Tip #5: Bring in a punch of color.
+Tip #5: Bring in something unexpected.

+A punch of color can bring interest to a photograph.
 “This is especially important for Thanksgiving, because at the table there are a lot of brown foods: roast turkey, stuffing, gravy, that can appear one-note,” Jenn points out.
 The trick here is to emphasize both colorful dishes or vividly-colored ingredients that went into the dish.
 For instance, if your turkey was flavored using a rosemary brine, garnish it with sprigs of the herb for contrast.

 If you’re going to for the mixed-plate shot, vary your plate with a range of colors and textures.
 “Add gravy on top of slices of turkey to give it more of a sheen, so it doesn’t look dry,” Jenn suggests.
 Sprinkle chives on top of mashed potatoes.
 Plate stuffing next to roasted sweet potatoes, which add a burst of orange, or cranberry relish, which adds a pop of garnet.
 A raw dish like a green salad adds freshness and a different texture to the plate.